codewithmike01/BookStore/README.md

 # BookStore

-> This is a book store app for storing books to read created using React, it performs basic fuctions like adding and deleteing a book.
+> This is a book store app for storing books to read created using React, it performs basic fuctions like adding,commenting and deleteing a book.

 ## Built With